MyPureCloud/developer-center-blog/source/2021-10-08-treating-contact-center-infrastructure-as-code/index.md

 category: 6
 ---

 Hello everyone.
 I hope this year has been better than last year and everyone is staying safe and healthy.
-Over the course of the last several months, Genesys Cloud introduced a new tool called *CX as Code*. *CX as Code* is a DevOps/configuration management tool that allows you to define Genesys Cloud objects (e.g. Queues, Skills, Users, etc) in plain old text files and then apply those objects across multiple Genesys Cloud organizations. *CX as Code* lets your define the configuration of Genesys Cloud object without caring how that configuration is actually being executed.
+Over the course of the last several months, Genesys Cloud introduced a new tool called *CX as Code*. *CX as Code* is a DevOps/configuration management tool that allows you to define Genesys Cloud objects (e.g. Queues, Skills, Users, etc) in plain old text files and then apply those objects across multiple Genesys Cloud organizations. *CX as Code* lets you define the configuration of Genesys Cloud object without caring how that configuration is actually being executed.
 From a technical perspective, *CX as Code* is a plugin built on top of Terraform.
-Terraform is open source tool created by Hashicorp that allows you provision cloud-based infrastructure in a non-vendor specific manner.
+Terraform is open tool created by Hashicorp that allows you provision cloud-based infrastructure in a non-vendor specific manner.

 In this article we want to: